noeyislearning/noeyislearning/data/markdowns/coding-challenges/sequential-digits.md

 8. Finally, the function returns the `result` list sorted in ascending order.

 This method generates all the sequential digits (like 12, 23, 34, ..., 89, 123, 234, ..., 789, 1234, etc.) between `low` and `high`.
 For example, if `low` is 10 and `high` is 130, the method returns `[12, 23, 34, 45, 56, 67, 78, 89, 123]`.

+## Acknowledgement

+This problem is taken from LeetCode.
+The original problem can be found [here](https://leetcode.com/problems/sequential-digits/).